Ralph Foliot

-Earlyl career
+Early career

 Foliot was a nephew of Gilbert Foliot, first Bishop of Hereford and later Bishop of London, but the names of Ralph's parents and his place of birth are unknown.
 He first appears in a charter of his uncle in 1144, while Gilbert was at Hereford, and Ralph is described as "nepote episcopi" or the "bishop's nephew."
 Probably Ralph was encouraged in an ecclesiastical career by his uncle.
-Ralph probably studied in the schools at Hereford, which were some of the most well known schools of higher learning of the time.
+Ralph probably studied in the schools at Hereford, which were some of the most well-known schools of higher learning of the time.
 After his uncle left Hereford for London in 1163, it appears that Ralph remained at Hereford as a member of the new bishop's household until at least 1180.

 Canon at Hereford

 Foliot was a canon of Hereford Cathedral by 2 December 1178, possibly as soon as 25 April 1178.
 He first occurs as Archdeacon of Hereford in a document dated 15 March in a year between 1179 and 1181.
-His last occurrence as archdeacon was on 28 October 1195, and was deceased by 1199.
+His last occurrence as archdeacon was on 28 October 1195 and he was deceased by 1199.
 He may have died as early as 1197, but more probably died in 1198 or 1199.
 He was commemorated at Hereford on 20 December.
 Foliot may also have been a canon of Salisbury Cathedral, as a Ralph Foliot occurs as a canon there in spring of 1193, but it is not clear this is the same Ralph.